In total, 228 high school students attended the 2021 LYNX Camps.

 the emails on the application, including the teacher listed for a

-Beginning in April, students and families will start getting email reminders to complete additional payments and camp registration forms.
-The camp registration form is separate than the application and includes important camp policies, procedures and risk waivers.
+Beginning in April, students and families will start getting email reminders to make camp deposit payments and registration forms.
+The camp registration form is different than the application and includes important camp policies, procedures and risk waivers.
 Be sure to complete this additional form so as to be able to participate in camp.

-If you applied for a scholarship, you will be notified if you received a scholarship by April 1st.
+If you applied for a scholarship by our priority deadline, you will be notified if you received a scholarship by April 1st.

-and Three), the evenings are spent at various arts and cultural events
+and Three), the evenings are spent attending guest artist presentations or other arts events

 both on and off of campus.
 On the middle weekend, students will